TusaMAL/LoginTeste/README.md

 Social login working may have some bugs to fix but at least is working on Android and Windows (from ionic serve -l) and inserting users data on firebase.

+## Email

+Email and Password (with validations) working too, planing on inserting password recovery on next update.

 ## Twitter

 `ionic cordova plugin add twitter-connect-plugin --variable FABRIC_KEY=yourkey`